chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 .. tip::
   Evaluating terms involving the hessian is expensive.
 Therefore, one can turn on or off those terms in the mg level operators to improve performance by setting ``mg enable hessians in jacobian`` to ``false``.
 This is useful for certain problems and must be used carefully.

-In addition, Lehte also supports `p-multigrid` through the ``gcmg`` preconditioner.
+In addition, Lethe supports `p-multigrid` through the ``gcmg`` preconditioner.
 It can be used by specifying two additional parameters:

 .. code-block:: text